Terrorism in Indonesia: Suspects

 Although the number of terrorist attacks seem to have reduced in both number and scale, some terrorist hotspots such as Poso, Central Sulawesi, remain. the Poso region was previously marred by religious violence between Muslims and Christians in the area.
 On 16 October 2012, Police discovered two corpses of murdered police that had been missing for three days in Tamanjeka village, Poso Regency, Central Sulawesi.
 The victims went missing during an investigatory mission to a suspected terrorist training ground in a forest the Poso area.

 Similar attacks targeting the Indonesian authorities, especially police officers, have also occurred in Papua, however these are not linked with Islamist terrorist cells, but rather with the Papuan separatist movement Organisasi Papua Merdeka.
 On 8 April 2012, a Trigana Air PK-YRF airplane was shot at by unidentified gunmen during a landing approach on Mulia airstrip, Puncak Jaya, Papua.
 A Papua Pos journalist, Kogoya (35), was killed in this shooting.
 On 27 November 2012, three policemen stationed at the remote Pirime police post, Jayawijaya, Papua, were killed in an attack by a group of unidentified men.
 Police suspected the Papua separatist movement was behind the attack.

+In 2025, after Jakarta school bombing, Neo-Nazi terrorism activities become another challenge to the Indonesian security because their capability in mobilizing children and teenagers as their terror actors.
+On 30 December 2025, Police also uncovered 5 individuals that manned an unnamed Neo-Nazi network, which planned to indoctrinate 110 children and teenagers from 23 provinces by recruiting them through the Terrorgram circle "True Crime Community" and violent games as result of the follow up and investigation of the bomber's internet circles.

 Political and community responses

 Subsequent bombings in the centre of Jakarta, in which all but one victim were ordinary Indonesians, shocked the public and brought swift responses from the Indonesian security forces.
 Even the most reluctant politicians had to admit that the evidence pointed to a small group of Islamist agitators.
 The Jakarta bombings and legal prosecutions helped shift public opinion away from the use of extremist Islamic political violence, but also increased the influence of intelligence bodies, the police and military whose strength had diminished since 1998.

-Political factors clouded Indonesian responses to the "War on Terror"; politicians were at pains not to be seen to be bowing to US and Australian opinion.
+Political factors clouded Indonesian responses to the "war on terror"; politicians were at pains not to be seen to be bowing to US and Australian opinion.
 Even the term "Jemaah Islamiyah" is controversial in Indonesia as it means "Islamic community/congregation", and was also the subject of previous "New Order" manipulation.